-Resilience analyses relies on the intersection of Regional ETRs with hazard layers.
+- Resilience analyses relies on the intersection of Regional ETRs with hazard layers.
 In the case of landslide deposits and scarps this does not account for future risk, such as an ETR that does not intersect a landslide deposit but is downslope from it.
-For this reason, it is important to also consider landslide susceptibility along Regional ETRs.

-- Community and equity analyses relies on U.S. Census American Community Survey estimates, which are known to be less accurate in rural Census tracts. - Route ownership and road characteristics were not available consistently throughout the study area.
-Additional coordination with transportation agencies would be needed to provide or confirm these aspects of the Regional ETRs. - Seismic induced debris tonnage was provided by DOGAMI in aggregate by neighborhood geographic unit.
-For larger neighborhoods especially, it does not provide insight into the proximity of debris sources (e.g., unreinforced masonry buildings) to Regional ETRs and the likelihood debris may either block the ETR or be difficult to access for removal via the ETR.
+For this reason, it is important to also consider landslide susceptibility along Regional ETRs. - Community and equity analyses relies on U.S. Census American Community Survey estimates, which are known to be less accurate in rural Census tracts.
+Future phases of work will incorporate updated social vulnerability data developed through the RDPO/Metro social vulnerability tool project, currently underway. - Route ownership and road characteristics were not available consistently throughout the study area.
+Additional coordination with transportation agencies in future phases of work is needed to provide or confirm these aspects of the Regional ETRs. - Seismic induced debris tonnage was provided by DOGAMI in aggregate by neighborhood geographic unit.
+For larger neighborhoods especially, it does not provide insight into the proximity of debris sources (e.g., unreinforced masonry buildings) to Regional ETRs and the likelihood debris may either block the ETR or be difficult to access for removal via the ETR. - Public works facilities were not defined consistently through the study area.
+Additional review and refinement of this dataset is needed during future phases of work to ensure consistency and completeness.
+This review is expected to be coordinated through the RDPO public works workgroup. - Regional ETRs and SSLRs are not routed for GIS network analysis, which should be considered in future phases.